Lowering a Fujimi Honda Civic (EK model)

 All that remained was to temporarily attach the rear wheels at my desired height to be sure that they don't touch with the inner arches and still roll as originally planned.
 The two images above show the final ride height I'm going for with my EK Civic build!

-I tried to be as clear as possible about this tutorial, however if you still have any difficulties feel free to ask below or on our facebook page.
+I tried to be as clear as possible about this tutorial, however if you still have any difficulties feel free to ask below or on my facebook page.
 As mentioned before, this is definitely not the easiest method to lower your EK Civic, especially if you just want to glue the wheels at a higher position and make them static.
-But on all of my builds, I always keep my wheels rotating and steerable so it's always a challenge and more work for me to lower cars!
+But on all of my builds, I always try to keep my wheels rotating and steerable so it's always a challenge and more work for me to lower cars!
 As always, thanks for watching and enjoy modelling!